canalplus/rx-player/doc/api/Player_Errors.md

   when the initial segment's start is much later than expected.

 - `"NO_PLAYABLE_REPRESENTATION"`: The currently chosen Adaptation does not contain any playable Representation.
-This usually happen when every Representation has been blacklisted due to encryption limitations.
+This usually happens when every Representation has been blacklisted due to encryption limitations.

 - `"MANIFEST_UPDATE_ERROR"`: This error should never be emitted as it is